harrisonlab/phytophthora/assembly/pacbio_assembly.md

 # Quantifying expression of predicted genes

+## Making a combined file of Braker, Coding quary genes as well as additional ORF effector candidates

 A gff file containing the combined Braker and CodingQuary genes as well as the additional CRN and RxLR genes predicted by ORF analysis was made.